Ranitidine: Cancer-causing due to inherent instability

 In November 2019, the FDA stated that its tests found levels of NDMA in ranitidine and nizatidine that are similar to those that one may typically ingest with common foods such as grilled or smoked meats.
 The FDA also stated that its simulated gastric fluid model tests and simulated intestinal fluid model tests indicated that NDMA is not formed when exposed to acid in the stomach with a normal diet.
 The FDA advised companies to recall their ranitidine if testing shows levels of NDMA above the acceptable daily intake (96 nanograms per day or 0.32 parts per million for ranitidine).
 At the same time, it indicated that some levels of NDMA found in medicines still exceeded the agency's acceptable levels.

 In December 2019, the FDA asked manufacturers of ranitidine and nizatidine products to expand their NDMA testing to include all lots of the medication before making them available to consumers.

 By the end of 2019, ranitidine had already fallen from the 40th most commonly prescribed medication in the United States in 2018, to 53rd place for 2019, with about 13.6 million prescriptions for the year, versus nearly 19 million the previous year.
 This reflects total prescriptions for all of 2019, while safety concerns affected sales in only the final 4 months of the year.

 In April 2020, FDA testing and evaluation prompted by information from third-party laboratories confirmed that NDMA levels increase in ranitidine even under normal storage conditions, and NDMA has been found to increase significantly in samples stored at higher temperatures, including those at which the product may be exposed during distribution and handling by consumers.
 The testing also showed that the level of NDMA increases as ranitidine medication ages.
 These conditions may raise the NDMA level above the acceptable daily intake limit.
 The EMA completed and issued their EU-wide review at the end of the month and the European Commission suspended all ranitidine products in the EU.

 In August 2020, the EMA provided guidance to marketing authorization holders for avoiding the presence of nitrosamine impurities and asked them to review all chemical and biological human medicines for the presence of nitrosamines and to test the products at risk.
 In September 2020, the FDA issued guidance about the control of nitrosamine impurities in human drugs.
 An implementation plan was issued in February 2021.

-In 2022, these concerns were confirmed in a Taiwanese nationwide population study finding "significant trends of increased liver cancer risk with an increasing dose of ranitidine" (22% higher than control) and increased gastric, pancreatic, lung (26%, 35%, and 17% respectively), but "only liver cancer displayed a significant association with long-term ranitidine use" and "there was no continuous dose–response relationship among the other individual cancers".
-Overall cancer risk also increased by 10% (p < 0.001).
+In 2022, cancer concerns were found in a Taiwanese nationwide population study.

 The FDA issued revised guidelines about nitrosamine impurities in September 2024.